Shereef/NSLunchFormatter/CONTRIBUTING.md

 ## Code of Conduct

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## Release Management

+This project uses `standard-version` for versioning and changelog generation.
+To create a new release, run: